 A new box will appear to type your second line.
 Repeat this process for every line of text you have.

-My second line simply says ‘Home’.
-This is Magnolia Sky font which I purchased here.
+My second line says ‘BEYOND MEASURE’.
+This is SOUTHERN FARMHOUSE font that you can find here.

 When you are happy with how everything looks, you need to attach it all together.
 Otherwise, when you go to the cut mat Cricut will arrange everything for the most economical cut.